Two co-workers standing in front f a white board talking about a chart.

 Capitalize on technology

 Technology can be a valuable tool for improving LPM.
 There are many software programs available that can help with project management, communication, and collaboration.
 For example, project management tools like Asana, Trello, or Jira can help track progress and manage tasks, while communication tools like Slack or Microsoft Teams can help team members stay connected and informed.
-You will also want to explore legal technology tools to better manage your legal matters, such as Newton for your legal entity management.
+You will also want to explore legal technology tools to better manage your legal matters, such as NEWTON for your legal entity management.

 Optimize collaboration